SirSicard/InstaLit/README.md

 INSTALLING THE INSTALIT PROJECT
 ----------------
- 1. pull the app from git,
+ 1. Pull the app from Git,
- 2. run composer install
+ 2. Run composer install
- 3. import the provided sql file
+ 3. Import the provided SQL file
- 4. update the database credentials on the file /libraries/classes/Database.php
+ 4. Update the database credentials on the file ```/libraries/classes/Database.php```

-To fully utilize the instaLIT project, a Virtual Host is highly recommended to resolve possible host conflicts.
+**NOTE:** To fully utilize the instaLIT project, a Virtual Host is highly recommended to resolve possible host conflicts.

 1. Add a VirtualHost to the httpd-vhosts.conf
 2. Add info in C:\Windows\System32\drivers\etc\hosts